nicorosaless/bitsxlamarato25/README.md

 - [ ] Incorporation of histopathological images (Deep Learning)
 - [ ] More sophisticated ensemble models
 - [ ] Dashboard for epidemiological analysis
-- [ ] Mobile application for patient follow-up

 ---